projects & collaborations

 In this section you’ll find details about commercial and private projects, exhibitions and collaborations.

-Exhibiting in my first show
+Exhibiting in my first show - TWO awards!

 I was thrilled to win TWO awards for my crazy alien vegetable drawing of a Romanesco cauliflower/broccoli, at the SBA Plantae exhibition at Mall Galleries, London, in June.